FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 minority would not accept the result and civil unrest would follow.

-Following discussion, it was agreed that the Motion was carried.--- 24
+Following discussion, it was agreed that the Motion was carried.
+---
+24

 18.